| Are you looking

 • Offer exclusive content or services - Consider creating

-write an original piece of research, break an exciting news story,
+also write an original piece of research, break an exciting

-- Designing your site around your visitors' needs while making sure
+engines - Designing your site around your visitors' needs

-your site is easily accessible to search engines usually produces
+while making sure your site is easily accessible to search

 Avoid: